Blog | Set up a WP blog with Siteground hosting!

 - Sign up for Affiliates, Sponsors, Guest Posting and more!

 How do I log into WordPress once I log out?

-You can always log into WordPress by going to yourdomain.com/wp-admin.
+You can always log into WordPress by going to yourdomain.com/wp-admin or /dashboard.
 Mine is soyvirgo.com/wp-admin.
 Just sign in with your credentials Siteground gave you.

 If you don’t remember your login info, find the welcome emails sent to you.